 Corn chowder is one of my favorites to freeze for winter.
 It's rich and creamy, a stick to your ribs type of meal, yet still tastes of summer.
 Plus, winter corn is pretty sad compared to summer corn, so it's definitely one you'll want to make with those last few ears from the market.

 Normally, corn chowder is made with a ton of cream.
 To substitute a healthier fat, I used coconut milk.
-Although it's still a saturated fat, traditionally considered the bad guy, coconut contains a different type of fatty acid from those found in animal foods.
+Although it's still a saturated fat, coconut contains a different type of fatty acid from those found in animal foods.
 I love the extra creaminess of full fat coconut milk, but if you're watching your weight, feel free to substitute light coconut milk.
 The pureed corn adds enough creaminess so you won't notice a big difference.

 When I started to consider what flavors to use with the coconut milk, curry immediately came to mind.
 Although curry powder already contains tumeric, I added a little more for flavor and to enrich the beautiful color.
 Speaking of tumeric, have you heard of the most recent study on it?
 A compound in tumeric was found to improve regeneration of brain stem cells, making it a topic of future drug research for neurological diseases like Alzheimer's.
 Interesting stuff, because India, where tumeric is consumed almost daily, has one of the lowest rates of Alzheimer's disease.